-Alexa is a third year doctoral student in the clinical psychology PhD program, with a concentration in health psychology.
-Her clinical and research interests are in health psychology, particularly in the area of women's reproductive and sexual health.
+Alexa is a fourth year doctoral candidate in the clinical psychology PhD program, with a concentration in health psychology.
+Her clinical and research interests are in the area of women's reproductive and sexual health.
 Her primary interests include mental and physical health outcomes that occur in the context of reproductive functioning.
 She is also interested in factors that affect HIV risk reduction, the consequences of intimate partner violence, and the psychosocial aspects of HIV infection among women.
-She is currently completing a clinical practicum in the Division of Behavioral Medicine at Cooper University Hospital.
+She is currently completing a clinical practicum in the Division of Neonatology at the Children's Hospital of Philadelphia.
 In her free time, she enjoys cooking, yoga, and being with family and friends.

-Mona is a first year student in the Clinical Psychology PhD program, with a concentration in health psychology.
+Mona is a second year student in the Clinical Psychology PhD program, with a concentration in health psychology.
 She received her BA in Neuroscience & Behavior from Barnard College of Columbia University.
-Her clinical and research interests are in women's health psychology.
+Her clinical and research interests are in women's health psychology, with a particular interest in the infertility and pregnancy experiences of minority women.
 In her free time, she enjoys traveling, volunteering, reading, and being with friends and family.

-Emily is a first year doctoral student in the clinical psychology PhD program, with a concentration in health psychology.
+Emily is a second year doctoral student in the clinical psychology PhD program, with a concentration in health psychology.
 She received her Master's in Public Health from Yale University and has been working in adolescent sexual health for more than a decade.
-Her clinical and research interests are in women's reproductive and sexual health.
-She is also interested in intimate partner relationships and the consequences of intimate partner violence and other trauma.
+Her clinical and research interests are in sexual health and intimate partner relationships.
+She is also interested the consequences of intimate partner violence and other trauma.
 In her free time, she enjoys cycling, traveling, reading, and being with family and friends.

-Kimmie is in her first year in Drexel University's MS in Psychology program.
+Kimmie is in her 2nd year in Drexel University's MS in Psychology program.
 She is from Timonium, MD and graduated from St. Mary's College of Maryland with a BA in Psychology.
 Her thesis work at St. Mary's investigated the long-term motor and emotional side effects of antidepressants administered during lactation.
-Her research interests include expanding her previous work into a clinical population, as well as traumatic brain injury in women.
-In her spare time, she enjoys snowboarding, reading, running, watching basketball, and being with friends and family.
+Her current thesis research explores the relationship that physical activity prior to and during pregnancy has on maternal and infant physical and mental health postpartum.
+She received 1st runner-up for her poster on this topic at Drexel University College of Arts & Sciences Research Days 2014.
+In her spare time, she enjoys snowboarding, competing in triathlons, teaching yoga, and being with friends and family.

 Undergraduate Research Assistants